An AI-generated climbing route on the Kilter Board layout

 About the project

-The Kilter Board is an LED-lit climbing wall with hundreds of holds — climbers pick a route, the board lights up the relevant holds in colors (start, foot, hand, top), and the climber sends.
+The Kilter Board is an LED-lit climbing wall with hundreds of holds.
+Climbers pick a route, the board lights up the relevant holds in colors (start, foot, hand, top), and the climber sends.
 There are tens of thousands of community-shared routes, but generating new ones is still done by hand.

 Kilter AI learns to do this automatically.
 Given the board layout, a target difficulty, and the wall angle, it generates a brand-new climbing route by predicting which holds to light up and in what role (hand, foot, start, finish).